specklesystems/speckle-docs-OLD/user/interop-revit-gh.md

 Each parameter will expose its name and value, as well as other relevant information such as the value type, and booleans to determine if it's _read only_, _shared_ or a _type_ parameter.

 Now you can use your grasshopper nodes to operate on the Revit data inside Grasshopper!

+## Known issues

+- Under the `beta` release, there is limited support for Solid elements to be sent _from_ Revit _to_ Speckle.
+Any solid that is not supported will be converted to a `Mesh` instead.

+  Speckle 2.0 is currently under `beta`.
+You can find any known issues on our [GitHub Repo Issues page](https://github.com/specklesystems/speckle-sharp/issues?q=is%3Aissue+is%3Aopen).